Identifies common practices used in selling in this market, including sales material that needs to be in the local language.

 Pricing

 Guyana’s market is small, and pricing is dependent on the product.
 Many Guyanese consumers are highly price sensitive.
-However, as income grows nationwide alongside development from the oil and gas sector it is expected the market will become more sophisticated and will allow for less price sensitivity.
-For companies bidding for government contracts, it is a norm for the lowest bidder to be awarded.
+However, as income grows nationwide alongside development from the oil and gas sector, some consumers are opting for quality over lowest price.
+For companies bidding for government contracts, it is a norm for the lowest bidder to be awarded, with a few exceptions.

 Sales Service/Customer Support